 To be among Benguet’s leading producers of specialty coffee that grows sustainable, high-quality Arabica.
 We aim to be cost-competitive and aligned with global quality standards, while following environment-friendly growing processes.
 Through our farm, we want to provide sustainable benefits to farmers, processors, traders, exporters and consumers.

+For inquiries on a coffee farm tour, please visit Philippine Coffee Board.
 The best way to get an overview of the Philippine coffee industry is to join coffee farm tours, thanks to the Philippine Coffee board .
-Before I started this tour last February 2018, my limited knowledge on coffee beans rested on the difference between Arabica and Barako beans.
-All I know was I bought Philippine …
+Before I started this tour last February 2018, my limited knowledge on coffee beans rested on the difference …

 My love of coffee must have started when the aroma of Nescafe instant coffee filled the air , as soon as my parents mixed their coffee with hot water , sugar and milk.
 “Can I have coffee, please?”
 Mom put down her coffee cup , and started to lecture me on the ill-effects of coffee. …